SugarCloud Policy Guide

 CURLOPT_FOLLOWLOCATIONwill cause PHP failures.

 - Sugar's cloud service runs a Linux operating system with a case-sensitive file system.
-Windows- or OSX-based developers should verify that their customizations function appropriately when case-sensitive file systems are utilized.
+Developers should verify that their customizations function appropriately when case-sensitive file systems are utilized.

 - Sugar's cloud service does not allow customers to relay email through SugarCRM SMTP servers.
 In order to configure your own SMTP servers please refer to the Configuring Your SMTP Server to Work With SugarCloud article.